Cantera/cantera-website/posts/GSoC_2019_Third_Blog.md

 {{% /thumbnail %}}

-The delete button leads to a delete page, which will delete files in both the frontend and the backend.
+The delete button leads to a delete page, which will delete files in both the database and the directory.

 {{% thumbnail "/images/GSoC_2019_images/delete_page.png" alt="Delete Page" align="center" %}}